Some Common Registration and Permission Problems Using csImageFile in ASP

 Response.Write Image.Version

 It is possible to replace an old trial version with a newer DLL if more time is needed for evaluation.
 Simply overwrite the old DLL with the newer copy and no registering or unregistering is necessary.
 If an access denied error is generated when deleting the old file the web server must be stopped and the "Web Application" unloaded.
-In IIS Properties click the button marked "Unload" on the Home Directory tab and this will release any components from memory.
-When upgrading to the full version remember to change the Server.CreateObject commands in each script using the component.
+Exactly how you unload the component can vary depending on your system.
+In IIS 6 and earlier there is a button marked "Unload" on the Home Directory tab and this will release any components from memory.
+In IIS 7 you can restart the Application Pool.
+If you are running the component through Component Services you can stop and start the COM+ Application.

 All the paths used for reading and writing files are full physical paths, not relative paths.
 If the physical path is not known, use Server.MapPath to find it.
 Alternatively, use csImageFile's CurrentDir and ParentDir functions.